dropsite-ai/llmfs/README.md

 ## Overview

-LLMFS is a high-performance virtual filesystem server that lets you execute multiple file operations—such as list, read, write, and delete—in a single atomic API call.
+LLMFS is a high-performance virtual filesystem server built on SQLite that lets you execute multiple file operations—such as list, read, write, and delete—in a single atomic API call.
 Designed to cater to both AI systems (LLMs) and human users, LLMFS offers a flexible, secure, and collaborative environment for managing file operations and permissions.

 ---